 A $10,000 surplus led to a creative opportunity for unemployed men

-The Depression also presented some perplexing challenges to businesses, who had to grapple with consumers who had little or nothing to spend.
-In 1929, the apple industry faced such a quandary when the apple industry produced a massive bumper crop.
+The Depression also presented some perplexing challenges to businesses, which had to grapple with consumers who had little or nothing to spend.
+In 1929, the apple industry faced a quandary when the apple industry produced a massive bumper crop.
 How could they move their product and keep apples relevant to Americans who had little money for food?

 Joseph Sicker, chairman of the International Apple Shippers’ Association, had an idea: Why not use the apples to help unemployed men?
 He worked with members of the produce industry to fund the purchase of $10,000 worth of surplus apples to sell to unemployed men.

 The business model was simple: Men would buy the apples from the apple industry for a reduced price, then sell them at a profit.
 Sicker gave boxes of apples to unemployed men in New York and other cities.
 They’d sell them for as much as they could, then pay back $1.75 per box at the end of the day.

 The apple-selling scheme had several benefits: It helped the apple industry move surplus produce that might never get purchased otherwise, and it helped men earn some money.
 But more than that, it gave men a small sense of pride.
 By selling apples instead of begging, the unemployed men still seemed to be in charge of their own destinies.

 Apple vendors became an iconic symbol in New York